robson-paproski/AspNetCore.Identity.PostgreSQL/README.md

 # AspNetCore Identity Provider for PostgreSQL

-This is a preview of Identity for PostgreSQL using the last .Net Core
+Identity for PostgreSQL using the last .Net Core

 Follow the steps below to add to your project